-A Director who has a direct or indirect material interest in a contract, matter, or transaction (whether existing or proposed) with the Society, or a matter that is or is to be the subject of consideration by the Directors, if that interest could result in the creation of a duty or interest that materially conflicts with that Director's duty or interest as a Director of the Society, the Director:
+A director who has a direct or indirect material interest in a contract, matter, or transaction (whether existing or proposed) with the Society, or a matter that is or is to be the subject of consideration by the directors, if that interest could result in the creation of a duty or interest that materially conflicts with that director's duty or interest as a director of the Society, the director:

-- a) will disclose fully and promptly the nature and extent of their interest; - b) is not entitled to vote on the contract, transaction or matter; - c) will absent themselves from the meeting or portion thereof at which the contract, transaction or matter is discussed, unless requested by the Board to remain and provide relevant information, in any case during the vote on the contract, transaction or matter; and d) refrain from any action intended to influence the discussion or vote.
+- a) discloses fully and promptly the nature and extent of their interest; - b) is not entitled to vote on the contract, transaction or matter;

+- c) removes themselves from the meeting or portion thereof at which the contract, transaction or matter is discussed, unless requested by the Board to remain and provide relevant information, in any case during the vote on the contract, transaction or matter; and - d) refrains from any action intended to influence the discussion or vote.

-The Board may establish further policies governing conflicts of interest of Directors and others, provided that such policies must not contradict the Act or these bylaws.
+The Board may establish further policies governing conflicts of interest of directors and others, provided that such policies do not contradict the Act or these bylaws.